Ukraine PM bars reporters from government meetings after protest

-When reporters at the cabinet meeting stepped in front of television cameras and turned their backs, emblazoned with slogans, on Azarov and his colleagues, the prime minister reacted sharply.
-“What kind of show is this?” he said.
+“What kind of show is this?”
+Azarov said when reporters who were attending a cabinet meeting stepped in front of television cameras, turning their backs on Azarov and his colleagues.

-The reporters, members of a journalists’ pool allowed to attend weekly cabinet meetings, bore signs pinned to their backs reading: “Today it’s a female journalist (beaten up), tomorrow - your wife, sister, daughter.
+Signs pinned to their backs read: “Today it’s a female journalist (beaten up), tomorrow - your wife, sister, daughter.
 Do something!”

+The reporters were members of a journalists’ pool that is allowed to attend weekly meetings at government headquarters.
+Azarov said they should be kicked out of it.

-The two journalists who say they were attacked were covering clashes between supporters and opponents of President Viktor Yanukovich during rallies in Kiev on Saturday.
+The reporters were protesting over attacks on two local journalists that took place when supporters and opponents of President Viktor Yanukovich clashed briefly during rallies in Kiev on Saturday.

-They say they were beaten by Yanukovich’s supporters while police simply stood by.
+The journalists attacked say they were beaten by Yanukovich’s supporters.
 Police are investigating the allegations but opposition politicians have questioned their willingness to do it thoroughly.

-Condemning the attacks, the U.S. embassy in Ukraine said on Wednesday: “Such violent acts have no place where people are exercising their rights to peaceful assembly.”

-“We call on the Ukrainian authorities to conduct a thorough investigation and urge them to take appropriate action to bring the perpetrators to justice.
-We also urge the authorities to investigate the apparent inaction by the police during the incident.”

-Protests by reporters have become frequent under Yanukovich, who came to power in 2010 and quickly consolidated power by installing his allies in key positions and reversing constitutional changes that had strengthened parliament.
+Protests by reporters have become frequent under Yanukovich, who came to power in 2010 and quickly consolidated power by installing his allies in key positions and reverting constitutional changes that had strengthened parliament.

 Last March several reporters wore paper masks of Yanukovich when they attended his news conference.
 And last year a dozen journalists stood up and raised anti-censorship banners when Yanukovich hailed Ukraine’s march to media freedom at the World Newspaper Congress in Kiev.